liskeee/blog/src/content/blog/are-dev-containers-worth-it.md

 }
 ```

-### Extensions (VS Code only)
+### Extensions

-You can install additional VS Code extensions inside the container by adding the following configuration:
+You can define for example VS Code extensions inside the container by adding the following configuration:

 ```json
 {